Mapping and monitoring delicate habitat

 Inner Central Coast

-Tejon Ranch is one of California’s most important places.
+Tejon Ranch is one of California’s most important places for native plants.
 Now, 30,000 acres of this incredible region is under threat.

 The California Native Plant Society (CNPS) is actively working to categorize, map, and conserve California’s grassland vegetation.